prototype74/HyperUBot/GUIDES/DEV_DevelopingModules.md

 # HyperUBot Guide - Developing Modules for HyperUBot

+# THIS GUIDE IS OUTDATED!
+A NEW ONE IS BEING PREPARED!

 ## Requirements

 You might need some python knowledge for this, or at least some other programming language knowledge.